Looking for a hands-on way to engage your classroom with history?

 The history of Victoria Settlement is made of the stories of different people woven together over time.

-Students will learn how the lives of missionaries, fur traders, Métis, and Eastern European settlers were connected but different.
+Students will learn how the lives of First Nations, missionaries, fur traders, Métis, and Eastern European settlers were connected but different.
 This tour weaves their stories together and provides an overview of the creation, growth, and eventual decline of one of Alberta's earliest communities.

 Grades: 4-12